 To take the DAT more than three times requires special permission.
 This may actually be a good thing, since each test costs $190.
 If only for financial reasons, it's probably a good move to study up the first time.
 There'll be plenty of school loans to pay off later.

-For more information on the DAT, dental school and related topics, look over the links on the next page.
+For more information on the DAT, dental school and related topics, look over the links below.